johnshearing/deep_avatar/_use_cases/Jack_Kruse_on_Melanoma_In_Australia_YT_id_Ln3WszTq0uA.md

+## Deep Avatar Scans Long Video
-## Deep Avatar Summarizes Vital Key Points Regarding Melanoma In Australia
+## Automated Summary Of Vital Key Points With Time Stamped Links To Video
+### Regarding Melanoma In Australia:
+  - Increasing Resistance To Melanoma With Morning And Evening Sun Exposure
-### Extracted from various nonconsecutive segments [in this 3 hour video](https://youtu.be/Ln3WszTq0uA) on many health topics:
+### Automatically extracted from various nonconsecutive segments [in this 3 hour video](https://youtu.be/Ln3WszTq0uA) on many health topics:
-### Scroll down for relevant transcript segments and timestamped video links.
+### Scroll down for relevant transcript segments and time stamped video links.

+---

+#### The question asked of Deep Avatar:
+What is it about sun exposure that people in Australia fail to understand, which is causing high rates of melanoma or skin cancer?

 #### Misunderstanding Sun Exposure and Skin Cancer in Australia